#21 Surface protection treatments, emissions & regulations

 What does that mean?

 It means that – in the solution used to simulate the alkaline attack – we may find the presence of solubilized silica (that is silica released by the ceramic surface) that, even if is not toxic or harmful for humans, it could affect the treatment efficacy.
-This is very challenging for R&D Labs, since they must work (and they are already doing it) on solutions able to develop a higher resistance to alkaline attack, that is currently still weak.
+This is very challenging for R&D Labs, since they must work (and they are already doing it) on solutions able to develop a higher resistance to alkaline attack.
 The goal can be reached by adding to the formula polymers, resins and/or wax that can support (or even replace) the good action of colloidal silica.
-It is therefore important to previously test these elements or substances, checking carefully possible release after application, that is after the REACTION that develops on the tile’s surface.
-This also means simulate what happens after the protective product’s application, verifying the stability and durability of the product.
+It is therefore important to previously test these elements or substances, carefully checking possible release after application, that is after the REACTION that develops on the tile’s surface.
+This also means to simulate what happens after the protective product’s application, verifying the stability and durability of the product.
+One of the most important targets is to avoid, even with this kind of chemicals, the presence of VOC: they can be present during application, but they must disappear after the process.
+It is also fundamental to prevent, even with these products, the persistence over time of oligomers or monomers thatmay be harmful, by promoting instead the use of non-toxic self-crosslinking polymers whose non-toxicity must be present both before and after the reaction that takes place on the surface.

 DYERS

-In this regard, the dyer’s chemical composition should not be underestimated since its presence within the product matrix may release substances – after treatment – in case of superficial contacts with acid or alkaline solutions.
+In this regard, the dyer’s chemical composition should not be underestimated since its presence within the product may release substances – after treatment – in case of superficial contacts with acid or alkaline solutions.
 Sometimes, the dyer can be released by the surface even in case of aqueous solutions and this exactly the reason why a great attention during the products formulation is essential.
+Dyers must be chemically and physically bound inside the product (the treatment) so to be more resistance to external agents and release tests.
+This is one of the goals of the ceramic sector.

 Back to How To